Frequently Asked Questions About Geothermal Heating and Cooling

-What key question should I ask a prospective contractor?
+What key question should I ask a prospective Champaign, IL, contractor?

 Ask about loop flushing.
 A knowledgeable geothermal contractor understands the importance of flushing debris from the earth loop when replacing a geothermal heat pump.
 A contractor that suggests finding another company to handle flushing may be inexperienced or lack the equipment needed for geothermal installations.
 It is crucial to hire an experienced contractor.